 Evocon’s 30-day free trial is a helpful tool for this.
 Because it enables you to understand your baseline without making any financial commitments.
 Get started here.

-The time required can vary depending on an organisation’s exposure to OEE, among other things.
+The time required can vary depending on an organization’s exposure to OEE, among other things.
 For example, those new to OEE should expect the implementation learning curve to temporarily lower OEE scores.
 In that case, you might consider spending more time on this step.
 This allows you to ensure the data is free from gaps in reporting and significant performance outliers.

 The data you are collecting requires stability and accuracy to form a meaningful OEE baseline.
-Develop your baseline by analysing the current state data you collected on availability, performance, and quality.
+Develop your baseline by analyzing the current state data you collected on availability, performance, and quality.
 These are, as you may recall, the 3 major building blocks of the OEE score.

-If you would like to learn more on components of OEE or need a refresh, check out our article What is OEE and how does it work?.
+If you would like to learn more on components of OEE or need a refresh, check out our article What is OEE and how does it work?

 Focusing on the three main components of OEE.